Intelligence Gathering in Sales - Straight Line Selling System #5

 Scenario: Selling CRM software to a sales manager.

-1. Script 5 open-ended questions for your next call.
+1. Script 5 open-ended questions before your next call.

-3. Debrief post-call: What intel did you miss?
+3. Debrief after every call.
+What intel did you miss?
 Adjust.

 The more you know, the less you have to sell.